-On your first visit Peter will undertake a comprehensive examination/assessment of you.
-Be sure to bring any surgical information, x-rays or reports that you have that will assist in this assessment.
-He evaluates his findings to make clinical judgements and thereby formulate a diagnosis, prognosis and plan.
-He will then implement the necessary intervention/treatment required.
-This can include physical therapy, manual therapy, kinesiology (using Cure Tape to support joints and muscles, and facilitate lymphatic or hematoma drainage), or hydrotherapy with exercises in the pool.
+On your first visit, we will undertake a comprehensive examination/assessment.
+Be sure to bring any surgical information, X-rays or reports that you have that will assist in this assessment.
+We will evaluate these findings to make clinical judgements and formulate a diagnosis, prognosis and plan.
+We will then work with you to implement the necessary intervention/treatment required.
+This can include physical therapy, manual therapy (chiropractic intervention), dry-needling, kinesiology (using Cure Tape to support joints and muscles, and facilitate lymphatic or hematoma drainage), or aquatic therapy.
 Your therapy may include one, some, or all, of the above as you recover.
-Peter will discuss the expected duration of therapy and make recommendations for self-management and exercises you can do at home where relevant.
+During your visits, we will discuss the expected duration of therapy and make recommendations for self-management and exercises you can do at home to support your treatment.

 – Bring any relevant medical records that you have, especially if you are not an SZV patient